Kevinpgalligan/KevingalWebsite/pages/blog/darts.md

 "Oh," says the darts player glumly. "*Pi* begins with 3, doesn't it?
 We got the wrong answer."

-"Not so fast.
-Remember when I said that you'd have to throw *a lot* of darts?"
+"Remember when I said that you'd have to throw *a lot* of darts?"

 And so, that's what he does.
 10 throws, 50 throws, 100 throws, 500 throws.
 Sweat breaks out on his forehead and his arm is already complaining.
 But still he continues, throwing dart after dart while the bartender eyes the barely-touched cranberry juice with disapproval.